apache/kafka/docker/README.md

 python docker_release.py kafka/test:3.6.0 --kafka-url https://archive.apache.org/dist/kafka/3.6.0/kafka_2.13-3.6.0.tgz
 ```

-Please note that we used docker buildx for preparing the multi-architecture image and pushing it to docker registry.
+Please note that we use docker buildx for preparing the multi-architecture image and pushing it to docker registry.
 It's possible to encounter build failures because of buildx.
 Please retry the command in case some buildx related error occurs.

 Promoting a release
 -------------------